devansXD/devansxd/pages/home-office-design-ops.md

 In late 2021, I facilitated a Blueprinting exercise which now forms the backbone of how people can engage and contribute to our standards.
 After which I published guidance on our contribution process, and have facilitated a patterns workshop with UCD to test the process itself.
 The output of this will be a published page of guidance available to the community on the [design system](https://design.homeoffice.gov.uk/)

 ## Documenting patterns

+Building on the contribution model, I wanted to set an example to the community and take on a nitty gritty design pattern challenge; I chose search, as this seemed to come up time after time as a pattern people needed help and guidance with.

+### Running workshops
+I invited the UCD community to a remote Mural based workshop, where we would discuss:

+- Search examples from a service, with screenshots
+- Common search based problems and solutions
+- What guidance would be useful for those teams starting over
+- What an MVP of guidance might look like

+### Outputs and outcomes
+With some priorities for the search pattern now firmly established, I set to work, gathering the fundamental basic requirements for the community.
+These were:

+- Fuzzy searching
+- When to use search over another pattern
+- Technical constraints
+- Narrpwing down / filtering
+- Exact matches

+I created a linked backlog item in the [design system](https://design.homeoffice.gov.uk/) where people can discuss the pattern for future iterations, and worked with Marion and Guerman, to help with content and accessibility on the guidance to be published.
+The result was several months of iteration and a final draft that provides a base for [search pattern documentation](https://design.homeoffice.gov.uk/patterns/search-for-something)

 ## Building a proto-prototype kit